White houses with tile roofs, Cusco, Peru

 The Inca ruins of Sacsayhuamán, Cusco, Peru

 The surrounding area gives you plenty of reasons to lace up your hiking boots!
 There are day-long treks into the Sacred Valley or longer adventures for the more hardcore backpacker.
-Most longer hikes end at Machu Picchu – a pretty epic finish!
+Most of the longer hikes end at Machu Picchu – a pretty epic finish point!

 A Trekking Group at Machu Picchu